syncfusion-content/xamarin-docs/Xamarin/SfRangeSlider/Orientation.md

 # Orientation

-SfRangeSlider provides options to display values and slider either horizontally or vertically.
+SfRangeSlider provides options to display values and slider to slide either horizontally or vertically.

 N> The default option is Vertical.